Editor

 Writer

 Veronica has written hundreds of articles, editorials, and reviews on topics ranging from travel and food to art criticism and culture.
-She’s interviewed everyone from Virgin founder Richard Branson and Oscar-nominee Diane Lane to TV personality Anthony Bourdain, actor Jeremy Irons, authors Paul Theroux and Jan Morris, and Ernest Hemingway’s real-life “Old Man and the Sea.”
+She’s interviewed everyone from Virgin founder Richard Branson and Oscar-nominee Diane Lane to TV personality Anthony Bourdain, actor Jeremy Irons, director Francis Ford Coppola, filmmaker Ken Burns, authors Paul Theroux and Jan Morris, and Ernest Hemingway’s real-life “Old Man and the Sea.”

 Her pieces have appeared in Travel + Leisure, National Geographic Traveler, Conde Nast Traveler, AARP The Magazine, AARP Bulletin, Islands, Caribbean Travel & Life, Worth, AAA Explorer, Westways, Hemispheres, American Way, Eastern Review, USA TODAY, Boston Globe, Los Angeles Times, AARP.org, RobbReport.com, CruiseCritic.com, ThePointsGuy.com, Frommers.com, FoodandWine.com, TravelAwaits.com, TheDailyMeal.com, MSN.com, JohnnyJet.com, BedandBreakfast.com, YahooTravel.com, YahooLife.com, FamilyTraveller.com, InsidersGuidetoSpas.com, Latitudes, MoneyInc.com, Washington Style, Americas, Aboard, The Denver Gazette, and The (Colorado Springs) Gazette. |